 How I Created a Particle Clock and Won the #FlutterClock Challenge

 Google announced The Flutter Clock Challenge on November 18, 2019.
-It was after the cryptic countdown timer on flutter.dev printed 00:00:00 that the details were made public.
-The programming competition had a simple brief: design a clock using the Flutter UI toolkit.
-Entries would be judged by a panel of Google experts against four main criteria: Visual beauty, Novelty of idea, Code quality, and Overall execution.
+It all kicked off right after the mysterious countdown timer on flutter.dev hit 00:00:00, revealing the details of the competition.
+The brief was refreshingly simple: design a clock using the Flutter UI toolkit.
+A panel of Google experts would judge entries based on four key criteria: Visual beauty, Novelty of idea, Code quality, and Overall execution.

 Initial Ideas

-A couple of weeks or so into the challenge I had come up with a few ideas, but not written a single line of code.
-My usual approach when tackling problems like this is to first seek out existing solutions for inspiration.
-Not this time.
-Instead, I started with a new document in Figma and sketched out a few ideas.
-They were all very simple and dull mono-color compositions of digital clock designs.
+A couple of weeks into the challenge, I had plenty of ideas swirling around but hadn’t written a single line of code.
+My usual game plan when tackling new problems is to first seek out existing solutions for inspiration.
+But not this time.
+Instead, I fired up Figma and started sketching out some ideas from scratch.
+They were simple, monochrome digital clock designs—honestly, pretty dull.

 Figma Flutter clock idea number zero

-I got bored with my designs rather quickly, so I closed Figma and instead downloaded the Flutter Clock GitHub repo to look at some sample code.
-The repo had two projects: one basic analog clock and one basic digital clock.
-All my Figma designs were digital, so naturally, I launched the basic digital clock project.
-Again lacking inspiration, with no help from the sample project, I put the challenge on hold and started working on other things.
+I quickly grew bored with those designs, so I shut down Figma and downloaded the Flutter Clock GitHub repo to peek at some sample code.
+The repo had two projects: a basic analog clock and a basic digital clock.
+Since my Figma sketches were all digital, I naturally opened the digital clock project.
+But inspiration still eluded me, and with no help from the sample, I put the challenge on pause and turned my attention elsewhere.

-1. What if the clock had a different appearance every time you looked at it?
+1. What if the clock looked different every time you glanced at it?

-3. Could we randomize background shapes, colors and animations in such a way to make it a) look good, b) random enough to satisfy 1 & 2, and c) not distract too much from you telling the time?
+3. Could I randomize background shapes, colors, and animations in a way that a) looks good, b) feels random enough to satisfy points 1 & 2, and c) doesn’t distract too much from telling the time?

-Having never done any generative art before, or much Flutter at all, I set out to build a clock like that.
+Having never dabbled in generative art before—or much Flutter, for that matter—I decided to build a clock like that.

 Particles and Randomness

-The first iteration of the clock was anything but a clock.
-As mentioned above, I started with the sample digital clock project instead of starting from scratch.
-The first Widget created was a CustomPainter that simply drew a circle.
-Pretty neat, but not very interesting in the long run.
-Randomness was added.
-Starting with color, and then shape position and size.
-All logic was still in the paint()-method of a single CustomPainter.
-This made it pretty much impossible to animate things, so a bunch of the logic was refactored out into a simple particle system.
-I looked at The Flutter Vignettes project for inspiration on how it could be done.
+The first version of the clock was anything but a clock.
+As I mentioned earlier, I started with the sample digital clock project instead of building from scratch.
+The very first Widget I created was a CustomPainter that simply drew a circle.
+Neat, but hardly captivating.
+So, I added randomness—starting with color, then shape position and size.
+All the logic lived inside the paint() method of that single CustomPainter.
+This setup made animation nearly impossible, so I refactored the logic into a simple particle system.
+I took inspiration from The Flutter Vignettes project to figure out how to do this.

-This is when the idea of making an analog particle clock became more apparent.
+That’s when the idea of an analog particle clock really started to take shape.

 Turning Particles Into an Analog Clock

-Here’s how to get the angle in radians for the hour hand:
+Here’s how I calculated the angle in radians for the hour hand:

 /// Gets the radians of the hour hand.